 research and financial associate

-Hina Samnani is the Office and Financial Assistant at Civic Enterprises.
+Hina Samnani is the Research and Financial Associate at Civic Enterprises.
 Prior to joining Civic Enterprises, Hina worked as a Metropolitan Policy intern for The Brookings Institution.
 She is an honors graduate of the University of Connecticut, with degrees in finance and political science.
 During her time at UConn, she was involved in many volunteer and internship opportunities, including working as a Research Assistant for The Human Rights Institute and working on a grassroots education reform campaign in Brooklyn, NY.